 And what of the sex?
 Now it is not quite true to say that the story starts with the meeting of Roland Garro with Enrique.
 In fact it starts with an erotic scene in which the two friends, Marisa and Chabela, find themselves having sex when sharing a bed one night.
 This is quite a start to the novel- and hopefully will not put too many readers off.
 I vacillated between objecting as a feminist to this male gaze on women’s sexual activity- and finding it vaguely titillating.
 Now, I think it is quite a clever move placing this scene right at the beginning of the novel.
 Firstly, it sets the scene for the different views on and experiences of sex throughout the novel: you can be blackmailed for doing it, you can do it for pleasure with a partner or friend, you can do it for a living and you can do it for protection.
 You can do it in all sorts of positions, from the missionary to position 69 and Vargas Llosa at times goes into a Houellebecquian overdrive in detailing who put what where.
 It also provides humour- Juan Peineta, envious of the 69ers in the photos displayed in every kiosk in Lima, suffers from dementia and just can’t quite remember whether he ever actually did it with his beloved Anatasia!
 But over and above this, placing this scene first puts us in the position of all those newspaper readers the world over.
 The scene runs through our heads, we keep going back to it as we read the novel,wondering how it fits in, and, yes, titillated.
 We readers of Mario Vargas Llosa are no better than any other readers of the gutter press which uses sex to sell newspapers.

 So we see in the end the world of the gutter press as messy and scandal driven, able and willing to destroy reputations.
 The novel slowly reveals the powers behind the press in Peru at that time and I would refer readers to Dan Collyns Guardian article for the political background to events in the book.
 As for the reputations, our four bourgeois survive Enrique’s scandal materially intact, and for three of them, their sexual antics have become their main preoccupation.
 As always it is the poor who suffer most- Rolando Garro, Juan Peineta.
 Yet it is La Retiquita who uses her wits, cunning, imagination and courage to turn things around, achieving a political and narrative coup which is all the more uplifting for being unexpected.
-What a fantastic ending to the story- and how clever of the writer to unsettle us in spite of this ending by placing our bourgeois’ sexual carry on right at the conclusion of the book.
+What a fantastic ending to the story- and how clever of the writer to unsettle us in spite of this ending by placing a further twist to the bourgeois’ sexual carry on right at the conclusion of the book.

 Now I am a huge fan of Mario Vargas Llosa- Aunt Julia and the Scriptwriter, A Discreet Hero, Death in the Afternoon, A Fish in the Water- are all reviewed here at peakreads.
 But it is the combination of suspenseful narrative, fabulous characterisation, depiction of Lima within the chilling political grip of that time, which make Cinco esquinas for me one of his best.
 It must be published in English soon.
 Don’t miss it.